appcues/segment-appcues-ios/README.md

 Your events will now begin to flow to Appcues in device mode.

+## Supporting Builder Preview and Screen Capture

+During installation, follow the steps outlined in in the Appcues iOS SDK documentation for [Configuring the Appcues URL Scheme](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/urlschemeconfiguring).
+This is necessary for the complete Appcues builder experience, supporting experience preview, screen capture and debugging.

 ## Support

 Please use Github issues, Pull Requests, or feel free to reach out to our [support team](mailto:support@appcues.com).